Current Student Bios

 David Rohr earned his M.Div from BU’s School of Theology in 2012 and is currently working on his PhD in “Science, Philosophy, and Religion” at BU’s Department of Religious and Theological Studies.
 Dave is working with Nancy Ammerman and Wesley Wildman on the Dimensions of Spirituality Project and with Wesley Wildman and Patrick McNamara on the Neuroscience and Religious Cognition Project.
 Broadly speaking, his research concerns the intersection of scientific and religious perspectives on human nature.
 More specifically, he is interested in the implications for theological anthropology of contemporary sciences of the mind like neuroscience, cognitive science, and evolutionary psychology.
 Dave’s long-term goal is to contribute to the development of a theological anthropology that is (1) consistent with contemporary science; (2) capable of integrating biological, neurological, and cultural influences on human life; (3) inclusive of the vast diversity of religious paths charted and explored by human beings; and (4) capable of affirming the existential and theological significance of such religious quests.
 When he is not reading or writing, Dave spends his free time watching movies, hiking, and laughing with his wife and best friend, Courtney.

 Brandon J. Simonson is a Ph.D. candidate in Jewish Studies studying Hebrew Bible and Ancient Near Eastern Languages under the direction of Alejandro F. Botta.
 His research interests surround the corpus of legal documents from the Jewish community at Elephantine and the influence of law on life in ancient Israel, Egypt, and Mesopotamia.
-He received a master’s degree in Hebrew Bible from Vanderbilt University, and a bachelor’s degree in Biblical Languages, Religion, and Classics from Luther College.
+He received a master’s degree in Archaeology and Near Eastern Cultures from Tel Aviv University, a master’s degree in Hebrew Bible from Vanderbilt University, and a bachelor’s degree in Biblical Languages, Religion, and Classics from Luther College.
 At Vanderbilt University, Brandon received the W. Kendrick Grobel Award for outstanding achievement in biblical studies.
+In May 2016, Brandon received the The Edwin S. and Ruth M. White Prize and The Angela J. and James J. Rallis Memorial Award for his dissertation research in Aramaic onomastics from the Boston University Center for the Humanities.